 Truthfully, I never envisioned that kind of life for myself.
 I simply could not!
 I was born and raised in Trinidad, where the most amount of wealth I saw was in Westmoorings.
 For those of you who don’t know the island, that’s commonly referred to as the “White people” area.
 People in general there are very light-skinned ,and can afford luxuries such as private security.
 They also have access to yachts and thousand-dollar beauty therapy treatments.
 By now you would have guessed these are tremendously atypical things for average Trinidadians.

 I became aware of the Westmoorings lifestyle, when I took a body-therapy course at a local spa.
-(Yes folks-I know how to give professional massages!)
-The order and affluence that I witnessed there, had hitherto only existed in my glimpses of America.
+(Another one of my hidden talents: I know how to give professional massages) The order and affluence that I witnessed there, had hitherto only existed in my glimpses of America.
 I did want to be famous, but I couldn’t envision all the pomp and splendour associated with American celebrity.
 I saw myself, rather, in the mould of Jackie Collins or V.S.
 Naipaul.
-I dreamt I was a famous author, known and recognized for my work.
-I lived comfortably rather than extravagantly and I had a happy life.
+(The latter was from Trinidad, so I saw that as the apex of what I could achieve at the time) As a teenager, I dreamt of being a famous author, known and recognized for my work.
+I lived comfortably rather than extravagantly, and I had a happy life.
 Do I still want those things?

-Yes!
+Absolutely.
 Great wealth will not make me or anyone really happy.
 Michael Jackson’s millions could not convince him he was externally beautiful.
 His inner demons ravaged him.
 I’ve had similar moments when I’m crying and I realise that the size of the television screen will not comfort me.
-Whether it’s a 50-inch plasma TV or an antiquated 20-inch set makes no difference: I will STILL hurt.
+Whether it’s a 50-inch plasma TV or an antiquated 20-inch set makes no difference; I will STILL hurt.

 It does piss me off, however, to see Snooki making more money than me.
 Seriously folks?
 Being stupid gets you $150,000.00 an episode?
 And a $25,000.00 appearance fee?
 And RUTGERS UNIVERSITY will pay you to speak!
 And then DEFEND it’s decision!
 Ahhhh!
 It’s a real travesty when according to Sting, “You can become famous by sticking your dick in Macy’s window.”
 We’ve gone from merit to madness!